sunflowerit/multi-company/purchase_sale_inter_company/README.rst

 * Company A will create a purchase order with company B as supplier.
 * This module automate the creation of the sale order in company B with company A as customer.

+It allows to create a sale order in company A from a purchase order in company B, and keep delivery/receipt pickings synced, including backorders.

+When Company A sends a product tracked by lot or serial number, a new lot/serial number with the same name is created in Company B to match it, if one doesn't already exist.

 **Table of contents**

 .. contents::